 The Allow cross-triggering in IICE check box, when checked, allows this IICE unit to accept a cross-trigger from another IICE unit.
-For more information on cross-triggering, see Cross Triggering, on page 38 in the Debugger User Guide.
+For more information on cross-triggering, see Cross Triggering, on page 54 in the Debugger User Guide in the Debugger User Guide.